 The clinical, individualist bias is yet again evident here.
-Evaluation of change at higher levels of conceptualisation and analysis (e.g. in organisational functioning, or intra- and
+Evaluation of change at higher levels of conceptualisation and analysis (e.g. in organisational functioning, or intra- and between-group interactions) is totally ignored.

 23 But Domain 4.4.
 Communication suffers from an indirect expression of this bias.
 It refers only to reports to "employers", presumably an effort to accommodate the reports by organisational and other non-health psychologists, but if so seems to mistakenly assume that such reports are only to employers.
 It should refer to reports to both "organisations and individuals".